yuhuixu1993/PC-DARTS/README.md

 ## Usage

-To run our code, you only need one Nvidia 1080ti , and equip it with PyTorch 0.3 (python2).
+To run our code, you only need one Nvidia 1080ti , and equip it with PyTorch 0.3.1 (python2).
+If you have Tesla V100, you can change a few codes to run with higher pytorch version.
 ```
 python train_search.py \\
 ```